slimndap/wp-theatre/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add events to your Wordpress website.
 Build a website for your theater, music venue, sports team, cinema or your rockband!
+Add upcoming events and ticketing to your WordPress website.

 == Description ==
-This plugin gives you the ability to manage seasons, productions and events in Wordpress and comes with all necessary shortcodes and widgets to show your events on your website.
+A WordPress plugin to manage events with all necessary shortcodes and widgets for your theater.

 __Shortcodes__